 In the Epistemology Category, we have focused on Buddha’s two means of knowledge: inference and direct perception.
 Inference refers to the inferentially connected word-based knowledge humans use to understand what Dr. Fisch calls “the world we experience.”
 On the other hand, direct perception is what Buddha uses to understand the “experiential contents” of the world by becoming part of it.
-While Dr. Fisch calls “experiential contents” that can be felt empirical facts that can be felt, both represent the raw information embedded in the mental construct of everything in the cosmos that leads to the understanding of what Dr. Fisch calls “how things stand in themselves.”

 By definition, energy in physics is “the quantitative property that is transferred to a body or to a physical system, recognizable in the performance of work and in the form of heat and light.”
-Furthermore, quantitative property, also known as physical quantity (or simple quantity), “is a property of a material or system that can be quantified by measurement.”
+Furthermore, a quantitative property, also known as a physical quantity (or simple quantity), “is a property of a material or system that can be quantified by measurement.”

-Without question, energy is an invaluable tool that allows scientists to use mathematical expressions to investigate “the world we experience.”
-However, while energy allows science to fulfill pre-Socratic ancient Greek philosopher Pythagoras’ profound insight that “all the workings of the material universe are expressible in terms of mathematics,” it’s important to remember that numbers in equations are not reality of nature.
+Without question, energy is an invaluable resource that enables scientists to study the physical world through mathematical expressions.
+However, while mathematical equations allow Science to realize the ancient Greek pre-Socratic philosopher Pythagoras’ profound insight that “all the workings of the material universe are expressible in terms of mathematics,” it’s essential to remember that numbers in equations are a human artifact, not a reality of nature.

 Those who have taken physics classes in high school and college should be familiar with the following equations: